 Understanding that our graduates will go on to serve diverse communities in Québec, Canada and beyond, we expect our candidates to demonstrate a deep commitment to a pursuit of excellence in academic work, ethical and professional conduct, and awareness of the complexities of the world in which they will go on to hold privileged positions of service and leadership.

-If you are interested in applying to McGill's Faculty of Medicine we invite you to ask yourself the following questions:
+If you are interested in applying to McGill's Faculty of Medicine and Health Sciences we invite you to ask yourself the following questions:

 Can I handle the rigorous and intense academic program that is required in order to become a physician?